Everybody hates them because they are associated with the compulsion of the pensions regime. But they have their place.

 An annuity is.....

 ..... a dead simple idea.
-You pay a capital sum.
+You pay a capital sum (or you accumulate a capital sum in your pension pot).
 In return you receive an annual income until you die.
 The annual income is called an 'annuity'.
 You have 'bought an annuity'.

 The trouble with planning for death is you do not know when it will come.
 If, sensibly, you plan to spend all your money before you die you do not know how quickly to do it.
 An annuity passes that problem to someone else.

 A standard annuity pays a fixed sum until death.
 But there are as many different varieties as there models in the Ford range.
 And for the same reason: every kink and tweak is an attempt to widen the market for the product.
-Here is a partial list that will be out-of-date tomorrow:
+Here is a partial list.
+The market changes so frequently that it will probably be out-of-date by the time you read this:

 - Payments can be inflated at a fixed rate